Long spin coherence times in the ground state and an optically excited state of $^{167}$Er$^{3+}$:Y$_2$SiO$_5$ at zero magnetic field: Experimental Setup

-To perform Raman heterodyne measurements, we use microwaves generated by a network analyzer to drive hyperfine transitions in \pErYSO\ inside the aforementioned resonator.
-The resonator is kept at a fixed frequency for these measurements as its linewidth is sufficiently broad such that transitions a few hundred MHz away from the resonant frequency can be detected.
-The $^4I_{15/2}$ to $^4I_{13/2}$ transition is driven optically with a fiber laser .
-The Raman heterodyne signal is then detected by a photodiode, and the beat signal is recorded using the same network analyzer.
-Note that the hyperfine transitions of both the ground and excited state are driven by the resonator, so we are able to measure the hyperfine structure from both electronic states.
+To perform the CW Raman heterodyne measurements, we use microwaves generated by a network analyzer (FieldFox) which are amplified to give a typical power of around 50 mW to drive hyperfine transitions in \pErYSO\ inside the resonator [Fig.~\ref{fig:setup}(c) between points 1 and 2].
+The resonator is kept at a fixed frequency for these measurements as its linewidth is sufficiently broad such that transitions a few hundred megahertz away from the resonant frequency can be detected.

-An example of the measured Raman heterodyne spectra as a function of magnetic field is shown in Fig.~\ref{fig:rhdata}, where Fig.~\ref{fig:rhdata} (a) shows the spectra for a large range of magnetic field values, and Fig.~\ref{fig:rhdata} (b) and (c) show particular transitions of interest for smaller field and frequency ranges.
-Around 880\,MHz [Fig~\ref{fig:rhdata} (b)], there are four transitions: a doublet at zero field at 879.4\,MHz that appears to be degenerate, and the other two appear over the top, forming a kite-like shape around zero field.
-The transitions at 879.4\,MHz have been reported previously \cite{baldit2010}, albeit just as one transition.
-Figure~\ref{fig:rhdata}\,(c) shows the higher frequency transitions, which is another doublet that appears to be degenerate, this time at 896.7\,MHz at zero magnetic field.

-The aforementioned transitions are not ZEFOZ transitions - close inspection of Fig.~\ref{fig:rhdata} (b) and (c) shows that the transitions at 879.4 MHz and 896.7 MHz have some first-order dependence on magnetic field.
-However, other transitions we found in the 600 to 1200 MHz region that were ZEFOZ transitions had too high curvatures to be suitable for obtaining long coherence times.
-The transitions at 879.4 MHz and 896.7 MHz had a sufficiently small first-order dependence on magnetic field [see Fig.~\ref{fig:rhdata}\,(a)], so we instead investigated the spin coherence times of these transitions.
+The optical signal with Raman heterodyne modulation is measured with a fast photodetector (PD).
+The detector is connected to a bias tee (BT), which allows the photodetector to be biased by a battery connected to the DC input, and the modulated signal to be retrieved from the RF output.
+The photodetector, bias tee, and two amplifiers are all enclosed in a shielded aluminium box which also contains agar to minimize RF pickup noise entering the detection chain.
+The Raman heterodyne signal passes through +42\,dB of amplification before reaching the network analyzer.
+The measured spectrum is typically averaged 10 times to suppress the background noise.

-To measure the coherence times on these transitions, we use the standard two-pulse spin echo technique \cite{hahn1950} as well as a dynamic decoupling pulse sequence \cite{carr1954a}.
-The setup for these pulsed experiments is the same as in Fig.~\ref{fig:setup}, except that instead of the network analyser, a pulsed microwave source is used, and the resulting Raman heterodyne beat signal is analyzed in the time domain by employing a chain of mixers to obtain a 10.7 MHz signal suitable for digitization.
+The setup for the pulsed experiments (for measuring coherence times) is shown in Fig.~\ref{fig:setup}(c), where instead of the network analyzer, a pulsed microwave source is used, and the resulting Raman heterodyne signal is analyzed in the time domain by employing a chain of frequency mixers to obtain a 10.7\,MHz signal suitable for digitization.
+The signal from the microwave source is amplified before going to the resonator, giving a power on the order of 10 W. The microwave source as well as the AOM which gates the laser is controlled by a PulseBlaster.